 I know “Elf” enjoys a huge cult following and tops many people’s list of favourite Christmas films.
 The story of a human who is accidentally brought to the North Pole and raised as an Elf, the adventure really begins when Buddy the Elf (Will Ferrell) decides to go out into the world and find his real father, who has been placed on the naughty list.

-It’s a great premise and the cast, although somewhat eclectic, are good value in their roles, although some of them feel a little underwritten, probably to make way for a scenery chewing performance from its leading man.
+It’s a great premise and the cast, although somewhat eclectic, are good value in their roles, although some of them feel a little underwritten, probably to make way for the scenery-chewing performance from its leading man.
 Zooey Deschanel, James Caan and even Peter Dinklage’s great cameo are reasonably well served by the script but Mary Steenburgen and Daniel Tay are short changed as the rest of the Hobbs family.

 Director John Favereau keeps things light and pacey, keeping the story on the move and preventing the unevenness from undermining the heart of the film, which is as big as all outdoors.
 Ultimately, the film achieves the remarkable by becoming better than the sum of its parts and despite its flaws, the whole thing hangs together surprisingly well.
 Like a Christmas tree decorated by toddlers, it’s uneven, garish, lopsided and all over the place but it’s also cute, charming, side-splittingly funny and undeniably Christmassy.
 Not quite the masterpiece that some would have it, but still a modern Christmas classic.